How Much Does a K-1 Visa Cost?

 The K-1 visa — also known as a fiancé visa — allows an engaged partner of a U.S. citizen to enter the United States, as long as the couple gets married no more than 90 days later.

-The government filing fees for getting a K-1 visa is $800 or $2,025 for the K-1 visa and the “Adjustment of Status” form required to transfer from a K-1 visa to a green card after arriving in the United States.
-This does not include the typical cost of the required medical examination, which varies by provider.
+The government filing fees for getting a K-1 visa is $800 or $2025 for the K-1 visa and the “Adjustment of Status” form required to transfer from a K-1 visa to a marriage green card after arriving in the United States.
+This does not include the typical cost of the required medical exam, which varies by provider.

 The following chart breaks down both the fees you must pay directly to the government — in most cases, that’s U.S. Citizenship and Immigration Services (USCIS).